punkIRC/punkIRC-test/README.md

                         # Same as above.

 authLines=10            # The amount of lines your server sent during authentication
-                        # A 'perfect' server sents 10 lines during authentication.
+                        # A 'perfect' server sends 10 lines during authentication.
-                        # May removed in future.
+                        # May be removed in future.
 ```

 Most of the values, probably can left untouched.